 Ketamine therapy is an increasingly popular method for treating treatment-resistant depression.
 It’s also shown promise in treating other mental health issues such as suicide, PTSD, and more.
 Ketamine therapy shows lots of promise, but there is more than one way of taking it.
-Here are the most common methods of in taking ketamine therapy.
+Here are the most common methods of taking ketamine treatment in Florida.

 Ketamine infusion therapy is the most common and believed to be the safest method for taking ketamine.
 It works by giving a patient a low dose of ketamine through an IV.
 This method is currently preferred because it means the patient is monitored by a medical professional the whole time.
 It’s easy to administer and track dosage as well.
 However, because it requires medical care and is through an IV, ketamine infusion therapy can be more expensive.